 Step 5: Secure party supplies.

-“Party supplies” can include food, decor, games, drinks, photo booths, and other amenities of that nature.
+“Party supplies” can include food, Christmas sweet boxes, decor, games, drinks, photo booths, and other amenities of that nature.
 Exactly how many of these things you’ll need to supply yourself depends upon your party venue.
 Some places ONLY offer a room, while others supply decorations and décor but no food and some places offer food, a pre-decorated party environment, and electronic entertainment systems.
 If there’s any confusion at all about what a venue’s banquet package entails, be sure to ask ahead of time.

 Once again, it may be prudent to ask your employees what kind of party pastimes they’d like to see at the event.
 Some folks are crazy about photo booths, others people can’t resist the call of the karaoke machine, and certain individuals (or couples) will jump on the opportunity to bust a move on the dance floor.
 You may be surprised at what flies and what flops when employees are jazzed up by the festive atmosphere!

 Planning a holiday get-together is no easy feat, but fortunately, you don’t have to go at it alone.
-If you’re currently scrambling to find a venue for a last-minute holiday party or looking ahead for somewhere to host a celebration in 2019, then give your local Mattito’s restaurant a call.
+If you’re currently scrambling to find a venue for a last-minute holiday party or looking ahead for somewhere to host a celebration, then give your local Mattito’s restaurant a call.
 Each of our three restaurants has two or more banquet rooms to provide the perfect setting—as well as enough amenities and delicious Tex-Mex food to ensure that it’s a night to remember!